The nutrition toolbox to generate in silico diets

 If we only set these constraints on the system, we will get unrealistic results as we have not set any bounds on how much food is allowed to be removed or added ,or what the allowed ranges in macronutrient composition are.
 Also, it may happen that the nutrition algorithm will output unrealistic dietary considerations without setting further details (e.g., to optimise dopamine levels, a recommendation may be to supplement a diet by 9kg of egg whites).
 Therefore, to ensure obtaining realistic dietary changes, we shall use the (optional) "options" variable to constrain our system.
 There are many options we can set, but the most relevant for us are:

-- options.foodOrMets - indicates if the dietary changes will be calculated through food items or dietary metabolites.
+- options.foodOrMets - indicates if the dietary changes will be calculated through database equivalents or dietary metabolites.
 Accepted inputs are 'Food', 'allMets', and 'dietMets'.
-Food will enable food item calculations. allMets will enable calculation of all dietary metabolites. dietMets will enable calculation of metabolites only found in the the given diets.
+Food will enable database equivalent calculations. allMets will enable calculation of all dietary metabolites. dietMets will enable calculation of metabolites only found in the the given diets.
 The default is set to 'Food'.

 - options.roiWeights - numeric array.
 Indicates the 'importance' of a reaction of interest.
 The higher the value, the more the dietary solution will be focused on the minimisation or maxisimation of that particular reactions.
 By default all reactions of interest are weighted with 10.